l4u/api-documentation/content/v1/shots/comments.md

     GET /shots/:shot/comments/:id/like

-Checking for a comment like requires the user to be logged in and authenticated.
+Checking for a comment like requires the user to be authenticated.

 ### Response, if the user likes the comment